altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 Entities structured exactly the same, one person was in control.
 The whole processes reminded him of growing mold in a petri dish~ "K::Its feudalism."
-~But they hadn't been actually hurting one another, there was no need that words became so powerful~ "K::But they weren't using guns. just words..."
+~But they hadn't been actually hurting one another physically, there was no need that words became so powerful~ "K::But they weren't using guns. just words..."
 "M::Words that would turn you into a mindless soulless automaton for some control freak" "K::Yeah, but what can we do, against billions?"